gabrielantonyxaviour/gojo-funding-the-commons/TASKS.md

 ## TODO

-1. Create node modal - DONE
-   - Label
-   - Chain
-   - Prompt
-2. Create edge modal -
-   - Label
-   - Different chain?
-Show create node to create new node
-   - (PENDING)
-3. Node data - DONE
-   - Label
-   - Chain
-   - AI Agents
-   - Deployment
-4. Ask Gojo Sheet - DONE
-   - Generic
-   - Specific
-5. App testing -
-   - Generic
-   - Specific
-6. Export Modal - DONE
-   - Connect Github
-   - Project Name
-   - Show Used AI Agents
-   - Show Royalty amount splits
-   - Pay and get code in Github
+1. Copy button next to deployment in the node
+2. Ask Gojo and app settings should be available also for edges

 // Tomorrow

-1. Setup Github
+1. Setup Gtihub
-2. Setup NEAR
-3. XMTP Chat fully setup in client
+2. XMTP Chat fully setup in client
-4. Story Protocol with LayerZero contracts
+3. Story Protocol with LayerZero contracts

 // Friday